 (17/1087r2)A STA that responds to a Basic Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in:

-Table 9-428 (A-MPDU contents MPDUs in the control response context) with the exception that the A-MPDU not contain QoS Data frames, if the TID Aggregation Limit field of the User Info field addressed to the STA in the Trigger frame is 0, the Trigger frame is contained in an A-MPDU, and the STA receives at least another MPDU that solicits an immediate acknowledgment.
+Table 9-428 (A-MPDU contents MPDUs in the control response context) if the TID Aggregation Limit field of the User Info field addressed to the STA in the Trigger frame is 0, the Trigger frame is contained in an A-MPDU, and the STA receives at least another MPDU that solicits an immediate acknowledgment.(#13744)

-Table 9-426 (A-MPDU contents in the data enabled no immediate response context) when the TID Aggregation Limit field of the User Info field addressed to the STA in the Trigger frame is 0 and the Trigger frame is either not contained in an A-MPDU or is contained in an A-MPDU but the STA receives no other MPDUs that solicit an immediate acknowledgment.
+Table 9-426 (A-MPDU contents in the data enabled no immediate response context) with the exception that the A-MPDU does not contain QoS Data frames, if(#13744) the TID Aggregation Limit field of the User Info field addressed to the STA in the Trigger frame is 0 and the Trigger frame is either not contained in an A-MPDU or is contained in an A-MPDU but the STA receives no other MPDUs that solicit an immediate acknowledgment.

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13744):

-A STA that responds to a BSRP or BQRP Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-426 (A-MPDU contents in the data enabled no immediate response context).
-The STA shall include in the A-MPDU at least one QoS Null frame.
+A STA that responds to a BSRP or BQRP Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-426 (A-MPDU contents in the data enabled no immediate response context) with the exception that the A-MPDU does not contain QoS Data frames. (#13744) The STA shall include in the A-MPDU at least one QoS Null frame.